 Bryan Wagner, a private investigator who helped steal telephone records for an internal investigation into media leaks by Hewlett-Packard Co.
-(HPQ) board members, was sentenced to three months in prison.
+(HPQ:US) board members, was sentenced to three months in prison.

 Wagner was sentenced yesterday, according to a statement today from U.S. Attorney Melinda Haag in San Francisco.
 The owner of the company retained by Hewlett-Packard for the probe that had hired Wagner and the son of the owner were sentenced in July to three years probation, according to the statement.

 Wagner pleaded guilty in 2007 to conspiracy and aggravated identity theft.
 He admitted to using the Social Security number of an unidentified journalist to obtain the reporter’s telephone records to pursue the source of the leak, a practice called pretexting.